BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

   * Bomb (Secondary Weapon) -
     - Impact sound: Plays when the player triggers the input for this weapon.
     - Explosion sound: Plays when the bomb explodes.
+  * Shield: Humming sound while shield is active
   * Death - Plays when Hero dies.
+  * Empty Inventory - Plays when the player tries to activate something that has a zero (0) inventory count.

 ### Vampire